The Master of Science in Planning (MS Planning... Read more

 Planning Degree Program

-The Planning program has developed partnerships with government agencies and other organizations by connecting faculty and students with local planning needs.
-Partnerships have been developed with the City of Tucson, Pima County, Cochise County, Town of Marana, Pima Association of Governments, the Warehouse Arts District, Tohono O’odham Nation, Arizona Department of Housing, and the U.S. Department of Housing.
-Additionally, many planners join the American Planning Association and the local chapter, the American Planning Association, Arizona Chapter.
+The MS Planning program has developed partnerships with government agencies and other organizations by connecting faculty and students with local planning needs.
+The program has established connections with the City of Tucson, Pima County, Cochise County, Town of Marana, Pima Association of Governments, the Warehouse Arts District, Tohono O’odham Nation, Arizona Department of Housing, Arizona Department of Transportation and the U.S. Department of Housing.
+Additionally, students typically join the local and national chapters of the APA.

 Diversity and Inclusion

-Please refer to the Office of Diversity and Inclusion for more information and resources.
+Please refer to the Office of Diversity & Inclusion for more information and resources.